Here you find information about the painter Johannes Vermeer which you can use for talks and projects.

 Another invention was the camera obscura.
 The predecessor of the modern camera.
 Look at the screen and see how the outside world looks in mirror image.

 A painting is made in a certain way.
-Vermeer used perspective to create depth in his paintings.
+Johannes used perspective to create depth in his paintings.
 He attached string onto the paintings to determine where everything should come.

 Video presentation about restoration